tensojka/cairo-migration-prompt/README.md

 ## How to use:

 First put in `preamble.txt`, it should respond and summarize how it understands the differences.
-This helps it with the migrations later down the line and avoids a hidden limit on message length that is present in ChatGPT.
+This helps it with the migrations later down the line and avoids a hidden limit on message length (around 3000 tokens, if you go over the rest is just ignored) that is present in ChatGPT.

 Then put in your Cairo 0 code like this: